Elizabeth Hurley Recreates Iconic Versace Safety Pin Dress Look 25 Years Later

 As for Hurley, wearing Versace’s dress turned out to be her biggest career break.
 The dress got her noticed, and a year later she was named the face of makeup giant Estee Lauder.

-While Elizabeth Hurley says the original Versace safety pin dress would still fit her, she feels that at age 53 it wouldn’t be “appropriate” for her to wear it.
+While Hurley says the original Versace safety pin dress would still fit her, she feels that at age 53, it wouldn’t be “appropriate” for her to wear it.
 She also had to return the famous dress the day after the Four Weddings and a Funeral premiere, so she no longer has the dress in her possession.
 Instead, she is now modeling a reimagined version of the peekaboo dress, which she describes as “more demure.”
 The updated dress features a sleeve, more fabric across the top for coverage, and the safety pins now keep a sash in place.

 As for that 1994 dress, which is so iconic it even has its own Wikipedia page, Elizabeth Hurley never imagined people would still be talking about it two decades later.

-Of course, while she doesn’t have much interest in wearing the Versace safety pin dress ever again, Elizabeth Hurley isn’t acting “demure” in her 50s.
+Of course, while she doesn’t have much interest in wearing the Versace safety pin dress ever again, Hurley isn’t acting “demure” in her 50s.
 The actress and swimwear designer frequently poses in her Elizabeth Hurley Beachwear, reminding women everywhere that you’re never too old to wear a sparkly bikini.